 The City of Soldotna was incorporated as a first-class city in 1967 with an area of approximately 7.5 square miles.
 Most of Soldotna was still unsettled at this time, with few residents in the surrounding territory.
 Soldotna was mostly built up and already near its current population by the end of the early 1980s building boom.
 By then, most still-vacant land in the City was parklands, wetlands, or tracts with some development limitations.
-Since incorporation in 1960, Soldotna's population has grown to over 4,300 residents (US Census Bureau, ACS 2014 5-Year Estimates).
+Today, Soldotna's population has grown to over 4,236 residents (Alaska Department of Labor and Workforce Development, Research and Analysis Section).
 In 2016, Soldotna citizens voted to become a Home Rule city.